nirajan10/assignment-1-c_basics/README.md

 **Q2.** Explain the difference between a variable declaration and a variable initialization in C.

-**Q3.** Write a C program to prompt the user for their name and display a personalized greeting message.
+**Q3.** Write a C program to display a personalized greeting message.
+(Should contain 'hello' or 'welcome' in the message)

 **Q4.** What are the different data types available in C?
 Provide examples of each data type.